IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 ### Transmitting the data & connectivity
-Connections and data communication happen via wifi (in this concrete implementation, LoRaWAN could be used in a very similar way).<br>
+Connections and data communication happen via wifi (in this concrete implementation, a LoRa module could be used in a very similar way).<br>
 As provided before, [Mosquitto](https://mosquitto.org/) is used to communicate with clients through the broker MQTT.
 Mosquitto is lightweight and very useful for both low-power devices, as well as servers.<br>

 Regarding network requirements, it is important to note that you may need to set a network using 2.4GHz and not 5GHz since the RP Pico WH won't support 5GHz. <br>